henrihuhtinen/TrusttoBlockchain/h1 Helsec.md

 # a) Helsec presentation

-Helsec presentation.
+Based on: Helsec presentation.
 What the BEC II - Invoice fraud and how it is done in the corporate world. by Elias Alanko

 Basically, Business Email Compromise (BEC) has two key categories: CEO fraud and invoice fraud.
 These are sometimes get mixed by journalists.